Saman-001/flipkart-test/README.md

 ## And there you go Enjoy the Code

-If face any diffculties in the mentioned code or you want to add something please contact at the mentioned Email ID: samanthakur03@gmail.com
+If you face any diffculties in the mentioned code or you want to add something please contact at the mentioned Email ID: samanthakur03@gmail.com